Testing Generalizability in Causal Inference

-Generalizability has also become a central focus in causal inference \citep{bareinboim2016causal,curth2021really, johansson2018learning, buchanan2018generalizing,ling2022critical,bica2022transfer}.
-Here, it refers to the ability of a causal model to make accurate causal predictions or draw valid causal conclusions when applied to data from a domain or distribution other than the one it was trained on.
+Model generalizability has garnered significant interest in causal inference \citep{bareinboim2016causal,curth2021really, johansson2018learning, buchanan2018generalizing,ling2022critical,bica2022transfer}.
+This encompasses transportability under covariate shifts between domains and extrapolation.
+In causal inference, it specifically refers to the ability of a causal model to make accurate predictions or draw valid conclusions when applied to a domain different from the one it was trained on.
 This concept is crucial when the objective involves understanding and predicting the effects of interventions across various settings.
-These settings may significantly diverge from the original conditions under which the model was developed, presenting challenges due to variations in factors such as environment, demographics, or other external influences.
-This holds particular importance in clinical settings, where the growing interest in personalized treatment and patient stratification underscores the need for generalize inferences across diverse population domains.
+It holds particular importance in clinical contexts, where the interest in personalized treatment and patient stratification underscores the need to generalize inferences across diverse populations.

-Although strategies for improving generalization have been widely explored \citep{zhou2022domain,yu2024survey}, there has been comparatively little focus on developing a comprehensive, structured framework for evaluating generalizability.
-A common approach is to measure generalization or extrapolation performance using metrics like AUC for classification or MSE for regression.
-However, these metrics often lack informativeness.
-Achieving an MSE of 5, compared to 10 from other methods, on synthetic data irrelevant to the user's intended application, does not provide clear guarantees regarding real-world performance.
-Therefore, it is essential to establish a systematic evaluation framework based on simulation for generalizability performance, which can offer a more robust and comprehensive understanding of how these methods perform on relevant tasks.

-This paper proposes a method to statistically evaluate the generalizability of causal inference algorithms under covariate and treatment distribution shifts.
-We introduce a semi-synthetic simulation framework using two domains -- training (A) and testing (B) -- that share the same intervened conditional outcome distributions but potentially differ in covariate and treatment distributions.
-A model is trained on domain A to \textbf{learn the shared high dimensional conditional outcome distribution}.
-We test the model's generalizability by estimating the marginal causal quantities in domain B, where these values are explicitly known.
-This approach simplifies the evaluation process by reducing the complexity from higher-dimensional intervened models to a lower-dimensional causal effect, enabling more powerful statistical testing.